dart-lang/language/working/0107 - implicit-constructors/feature-specification.md

 variables may occur in the types `T1 ..
 Tk`.
 During the bounds check, the bounds `B1 ..
 Bs` are assumed for the type variables `X1 ..
 Xs`.

-A compile-time error occurs if a static extension _D_ declares a constructor with the same name as a constructor in the on-class of _D_.
-*In other words, a constructor in a static extension can never have a name clash with a constructor declared by its on-class.*

-A compile-time error occurs if a static extension declares an `implicit` constructor whose formal parameter list accepts a number of positional paremeters which is different from one, or if it accepts any named parameters.
+A compile-time error occurs if a static extension declares an `implicit` constructor whose formal parameter list accepts a number of positional parameters which is different from one, or if it accepts any named parameters.

 Consider a static extension declaration _D_ named `E` which is declared in